Blog

 As the first quarter of 2008 ended last week, it was clear that things are not getting any better for American families struggling to make ends meet.
 Americans continue to face higher costs for basic necessities, millions of families have lost their homes due to the troubled real estate market and 7 million more Americans are uninsured.

 With bleak news about the economy continuing to mount, it is no surprise that 25 percent of Americans say their economic situation has not improved in the last five years and 31 percent say they have fallen backward.
+These represent the highest numbers for the Pew Research Center survey since the question was first asked in 1964.

 Last Friday President Bush traveled to New Jersey to encourage residents to seek free credit counseling if they face the threat of losing their homes.
 While the credit counseling is good advice, the president's actions are simply too little, too late.